ghc-proposals/ghc-proposals/proposals/0000-backpack.rst

-A library defines a collection of provided modules and required signatures in an environment that is created by a set of ``backpack-includes`` and ``build-depends``.
+A library defines a collection of provided modules and required signatures in an environment that is created by a set of ``mixins`` and ``build-depends``.
 Libraries are specified in the Cabal file and are the user-facing interface for working with Backpack.
-Unlike mixed libraries, the environment of in-scope modules implies how requirements of the dependent components are wired up through mix-in linking; no explicit instantiation is necessary.
+Unlike mixed libraries, the environment of in-scope modules implies how requirements of the dependent components are wired up through mixin linking; no explicit instantiation is necessary.
 A library exports some modules, making them available to other components; required signatures are always exported.

-Libraries may reference each other through ``build-depends``, which implicitly bring all of the exposed modules of the referenced component into scope, or an explicit ``backpack-includes``, which can specify which modules to bring under scope or instantiate a referenced component multiple times.
+Libraries may reference each other through ``build-depends``, which implicitly bring all of the exposed modules of the referenced component into scope, or an explicit ``mixins``, which can specify which modules to bring under scope or instantiate a referenced component multiple times.

-Libraries are used for name-space control, which in turn specifies how mix-in linking is carried out.
+Libraries are used for name-space control, which in turn specifies how mixin linking is carried out.
 Higher-order libraries are out of scope for this proposal: libraries are parametrized by the requirements they define or inherit.